Madison Avenue TMS News

 TMS For Treatment-Resistant Depression

 Transcranial magnetic stimulation is a revolutionary depression treatment that utilizes a helmet-like device to deliver gentle magnetic pulses to the brain.
 These pulses can be targeted to stimulate specific areas of the brain associated with mood regulation to restore balanced, healthy activity in the brain.
-TMS is FDA-approved for treatment-resistant depression, providing an alternative for those who have not responded well to traditional medications.
+TMS is an FDA-approved alternative to lithium for treatment-resistant depression, providing a drug-free depression therapy with a high success rate.

 At Madison Avenue TMS & Psychiatry, we offer TMS as part of our comprehensive approach to mental health care.
 TMS sessions are conducted in a comfortable outpatient setting, and the treatment is well-tolerated with minimal side effects.
 It is a viable option for individuals who may be seeking alternatives to lithium for depression or have not found relief with conventional treatments.